timmy0811/CPU_8Bit/README.md

 <img align="left" src="https://github.com/timmy0811/Monty08/blob/Projects/Img/logo.png" width="200" height="200">

 # The Monty08 Microprocessor
 An 8 Bit Accumulator Processor featuring a Microcode-ALU.
 First built in LogiSim -> then on Breadboard!
 The file ```Monty08.xlsx``` features the ISA and all microcode programming.
-There is also a non-microcode ALU-Version that is more efficient in some aspects and easyier to build.
+There is also a non-microcode ALU-Version that is more efficient in some aspects and easier to rebuild.

 ## How to use
 This project uses the latest (but old) version of default Logisim to simulate all functionalities.
 To open the project yourself: open the ```CPU.circ``` file inside Logisim. -> Future versions of the .circ files will use this fork to add additional components: [Logisim ITA](https://github.com/Logisim-Ita/Logisim)